 What are Symptoms of Varicose Veins?

 However big or small, the presence of varicose veins is felt as much as they are seen.
 The feelings most associated with varicose veins can be quite unpleasant.
-If you are experiencing any of the symptoms below, make an appointment to come in for a free screening and consultation with Dr. Hamilton to determine if you do indeed suffer from a form of Venous Reflux.
+If you are experiencing any of the symptoms below, make an appointment to come in for a free screening and consultation with one of our vein experts to determine if you do indeed suffer from a form of Venous Reflux.

 What Factors can Contribute to Varicose Veins?